-After three rounds of the weather interrupted inaugural Tshwane Open, there are four players tied at the top of the leaderboard at the Copperleaf Golf & Country Estate, in South Africa.
+Two players were tied at the top of leaderboard at the Tshwane Open when play was suspended on the 1st day at Copperleaf Golf & Country Estate in South Africa.

 Simon Dyson birdied his last four holes to grab the clubhouse lead with his completed, bogey free, first round of -7 under par 65.
 He is joined at the top of the Tshwane Open leaderboard by Trevor Fisher Jnr, who has yet to finish his round.
 Trevor has completed 16 holes and will return to the course at 0645 tomorrow to finish his first round, with the second round beginning at 0700.

 Simon explained how he played, and how his putting has improved;

 “It was really nice, it’s a lovely start.
 It’s my lowest round in a good few years, especially on the first day.
 It just puts you in a nice frame of mind, a good stead, and sets it up nicely to have a good weekend.
 I holed a good six footer for par at the first and then about a 40 footer for birdie at the second and that was it, I was off and running.

 I had made three really good up and downs on the holes before the 15th.
 I drove it in the bunker down 12 and then missed the green left and chipped it to about ten feet and rolled that one in for par.
 On the next I hit a good shot and it just released and rolled into the bunker and I upped and downed that, rolled in about an eight footer for par.
 I flew the green at 14 and then made a really good up and down.